1. Meet the Norwegian people

 "Laugh" - AFK

 Bergen also has a lot to offer in terms of street art, evidenced by this impressive piece by Norwegian artist AFK entitled “Laugh.”
 The satire of a Jewish and a Muslim man laughing together while reading a copy of Charlie Hebdo.
-His art usually revolves around current events and this piece was created as a satirical response take on the Hebdo affair occurring in 2015.
+His art usually revolves around current events, and this piece was created as a satirical response to the Charlie Hebdo affair in 2015.

 These six instances of street art are only a small taste of what Norway has to offer.
 Make sure to book your trip to Norway today in order to see these beautiful examples of street art and so much more in Oslo, Lofoten, and everywhere in between.
 If you are interested in art in general, check out our great Museums & Attractions in Norway.